guan-wei-huang31/A-Star-Pathfinding-System/README.md

 # **A-Star-Pathfinding-System**

 ## **Project Overview**
 This project simulates a delivery truck routing system for a local delivery company operating in a 25x25 grid city.
 The company uses three trucks, each assigned to specific routes (blue, yellow, and green) to efficiently deliver packages to designated buildings.

-he system provides truck routing, route selection, cargo tracking, and dynamic pathfinding using the A* algorithm for shortest path calculations.
+The system provides truck routing, route selection, cargo tracking, and dynamic pathfinding using the A* algorithm for shortest path calculations.

 ---

 ## **📦Features**